lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-With the aim of maximising the sub-cellular resolution and, consequently, the reliability in protein sub-cellular assignments, we follow the advice in [@Trotter:2010] and combine replicated spatial proteomics experiments and described above.
+With the aim of maximising the sub-cellular resolution and, consequently, the reliability in protein sub-cellular assignments, we follow the advice in [@Trotter:2010] and combine replicated spatial proteomics experiments as described above.
 Indeed, Trotter et al. have shown a significant improvement in protein–organelle association upon direct combination of single experiments, in particular when these resolve different subcellular niches.